What are my rights?

 A standard representation agreement form is available online through the BC government.
 You don’t have to use it, but the form gives you an idea of how to make this type of agreement.

-You must sign and date the standard representation agreement in front of two witnesses.
+You must sign and date the agreement in front of two witnesses.
 The witnesses must also sign and date the agreement in front of you.
 One witness is sufficient if they are a notary public or a lawyer.

 A person can’t witness a signature if they are: